Maths Mutt HOME

 Example

-Given x is an even number, prove x2 is an even number.
+Given \(x\) is an even number, prove \(x^2\) is an even number.

 Example

-Prove that the arithmetic series with first term a
+Prove that the arithmetic series with first term \(a\) and common difference \(d\) can be summed as shown:

-Indirect Proof (aka Proof by contradiction)
+Indirect proof (proof by contradiction)

+One assumption is made which is the negation of the statement to be proved.
+Valid arguments are then used to arrive at a statement which is clearly false.
 This contradiction then makes the original assumption false, thus making the statement to be proved true.

 Example